theolivenbaum/resin/README.md

 The problem of both prefix and fuzzy querying may be seen as a problem of finding out which tokens to look for.

 If you create an ngram-index from the lexicon and ngram the query token the same way and look up the terms for those grams, filter out junk the [Levenstein](https://en.wikipedia.org/wiki/Levenshtein_distance) way, what is left are the term-based queries.
-Such a fuzzy query implementation would add a couple of steps to the querying pipeline.
+Such a fuzzy query implementation would add a couple of steps to the querying pipeline and those steps would be all about finding out which terms to scan for.

 ###Ranking
 If that goes well then what is left is the ranking algorithm.
 That should be tons of fun.
 That's where the [Lucene core team](http://opensourceconnections.com/blog/2015/10/16/bm25-the-next-generation-of-lucene-relevation/) is at.